Hop til indhold

 1Here ‘sustainability risks’ is to be understood as environmental, social or governance events or circumstances that, if they materialise, would have a significant negative impact on the value of PFA’s investments.

-PFA continuously monitors and screens its investments and engages in dialogue with companies.
+We monitor and screen our investments on a continuous basis and engage in dialogues with companies.
 Our dialogue with the companies takes place both proactively and reactively:

-PFA conducts a proactive dialogue with selected companies, where we seek to influence the company to change its business model and/or behaviour in order to reduce the company's sustainability risks before they become a problem.
-The aim is to strengthen the companies' long-term value creation and thereby also strengthen the return for PFA's customers.
+PFA engages in a proactive dialogue with selected companies, where we seek to influence the company to change its business model and/or practices in order to reduce the company’s sustainability risks before they materialize.

-Both reactive and proactive dialogues can be either PFA-driven or done in collaboration with others.
+Reactive and proactive dialogues can either be driven by PFA or take place in collaboration with others.

-In 2023, PFA entered into proactive dialogue with a total of 109 companies and reactive dialogue with a total of 61 companies – either run directly by PFA, in collaboration with like-minded investors, or by an external advisor.
+In 2024, PFA entered into dialogue with a total of 133 companies – including proactive dialogues with 86 companies and reactive dialogues with 47 companies – either run directly by PFA, in collaboration with like-minded investors or by an external advisor.

-PFA's possible divestment or exclusion of companies is based on an assessment of whether it is sufficiently possible to change the company's behaviour and thereby reduce the exposure to sustainability risks that could negatively affect the value of the company.
-In addition, we exclude companies that systematically and regularly violate international norms, standards and principles on which PFA's Policy for Responsible Investments and Active Ownership is based.
+PFA generally does not consider exclusion and divestment to be a constructive and long-term solution, as investors thereby renounce the opportunity to influence companies.
+Rather than divestment, PFA therefore wants to exercise active ownership in order to create improvements – basically, we would rather be invested in a transition than wait for it to happen.
+PFA’s possible divestment or exclusion of companies is based on an assessment of whether it is possible to change the company’s behaviour sufficiently and thereby reduce the exposure to sustainability risks that could negatively affect the value of the company.
+In addition, we exclude climate-related high-risk activities, controversial weapons and companies that systematically and regularly violate international norms, standards and principles on which PFA’s Policy for Responsible Investments and Active Ownership is based.

 International investor partnerships on dialogues